 Often the most difficult issue to resolve in a divorce is child custody.
 You can see how quickly your children are growing up, and you don’t want to lose any of the time you might spend with them.
 You also want to guide and counsel them as they grow.
 Unfortunately, there usually has to be some give and take when it comes to custody, and the court is primarily concerned with the best interest of the child rather than your personal goals.
 For these reasons, it’s important to work closely with an experienced and dedicated child custody lawyer.
-At The Henry Law Firm, P.A., we draw on nearly 25 years of combined experience to help our clients find appropriate and lasting solutions to even the most complex child custody disputes.
+At The Henry Law Firm, P.A., we draw on over 25 years of combined experience to help our clients find appropriate and lasting solutions to even the most complex child custody disputes.

 Child custody refers to the rights and responsibilities of a parent toward a child.
 In Kansas, there are two concurrent types of child custody: